steven-le-thien/INC/README.md

 See the attached LICENSE and COPYRIGHT file for details.
 Note that some part of the program (scripts in the tools folder) was distributed under a different license

 ## Contact
 The package is under constant development.
 Contact `thienle2@illinois.edu` for implementation questions/suggestions for the C code.
-Contact `raaronsy@berkeley.edu` for implementation questions/suggestions for the python code.